-These tree proprieties, and the possibility to add text messages to the economic transactions, allow the website Eternitywall.it to use the Bitcoin network as a "virtual wall" and let people write text messages on it that will be stored forever in the blockchain.
+These three proprieties, and the possibility to add text messages to the economic transactions, allow the website Eternitywall.it to use the Bitcoin network as a "virtual wall" and let people write text messages on it that will be stored forever in the blockchain.

 The information stored in a block is identified by date and time: each block records when it has been added to the chain.
 Hence it is possible to have a proof of existence of a file: providing undeletable evidence of the existence of a file, in a particular format, at specified time.
-Using a $hash^{15}$ function it is possible to generate a unique code of the file and then add it to a Bitcoin transaction.
+Using a hash function it is possible to generate a unique code of the file and then add it to a Bitcoin transaction.
 In this way the transaction and the time it occurred will be kept forever in a specific block of the blockchain.
 It is not possible to modify this information so we can conclude that the file existed in that particular version (the same used to generate the hash code) at the time recorded in the blockchain.
 A website using this mechanism to offer the service of proof of existence is Proofofexistence.com.

 The examples of Eternitywall.it and Proofofexistence.com show the possibility of using blockchain platforms for purposes not strictly concerning the exchange of virtual money.
 Other systems integrate additional functionalities with the exchange of e-money.
 Darkleaks uses the Bitcoin network to run a black market of reserved files, such as government documents and unreleased movies.
-Darkleaks prevents two opportunistic behaviours in an online transaction between parties that do not know each other:
+Darkleaks prevents https://eternitywall.it